WWE SummerSlam lineup: The updated card for the summer stadium show - Pro Wrestling Dot Net

 -Logan Paul vs. Ricochet

-Powell’s POV: WWE officially added the Intercontinental Title match, Rousey vs. Baszler, and Paul vs. Ricochet on Monday.
-Rousey and Baszler agreed to have a fight, but WWE was billing it as a regular match at last check.
+Powell’s POV: WWE added the SummerSlam Battle Royal on Friday’s Smackdown.
+The match will include wrestlers from Raw and Smackdown, but no actual prize was announced.
 Join me for my live review of SummerSlam a week from Saturday beginning with a Kickoff Show match or the main card at 7CT/8ET.
 A same night audio review will be available for Dot Net Members (including our Patreon patrons).

 Be the first to comment